asudbring/ms-style-guide-mcp-docker/scripts/windows/README.md

 - **Firewall**: Windows Firewall may prompt you to allow Docker and related services.

 - **Certificate Warnings**: The generated certificates are self-signed, so browsers will show security warnings.
-This is expected for local development.
+Expect this behavior for local development.

+- **HTTP vs HTTPS**: The server supports both HTTP (port 80) and HTTPS (port 443).
+For VS Code MCP integration, HTTP is recommended to avoid SSL certificate issues.

+## VS Code Integration

+After deployment, the MCP server will be available at:
+- **HTTP**: `http://localhost/mcp` (recommended for VS Code)
+- **HTTPS**: `https://localhost/mcp` (for production use)

+The `install-mcp-config.ps1` script automatically configures VS Code to use the HTTP endpoint for optimal compatibility.

 ## Troubleshooting